 Not like sharp cheddar out of a bag—but absolutely hits that cheesy comfort food vibe.
 It’s creamy, rich, and savory, with just enough depth to make things like mac and cheese, vegetables, and potatoes feel satisfyingly cheesy.

-And here’s the wild part — once you start eating plant-based versions, you often end up preferring them.
+And here’s the funny part — once you start eating plant-based versions, you often end up preferring them.
 They’re lighter, more nourishing, and somehow even more craveable.

 In the kitchen tips